Lifespan Development and Communication

 K1.

-Describe and explain physical, cognitive, socio-emotional development and major development period throughout the human lifespan from conception to death;
+Describe features of physical, cognitive, socio-emotional development in relation to communication, swallowing and feeding across major developmental periods throughout the human lifespan

 K2.